synrc/n2o/README.md

 ![WebServers](http://synrc.com/lj/webcompare/connections.png)

-N2O greatly outperforms Nitrogen stack and is only ~2X slower than the raw HTTP Cowboy performance thus rising rendering performance several times in comparison to any other functional web framework.
+N2O greatly outperforms Nitrogen stack and is only ~2X slower than the raw HTTP Cowboy performance thus beating rendering performance of any other functional web framework several times over.
 It is certanly faster than raw HTTP node.js performance!

 Sending HTML5 over wire?
 ------------------------

 N2O does that.
-However, we agree that in some cases it is better to send only problem domain specific data over network (in JSON or Binary format) as you would do with Chaplin / CoffeScript and Meteor / JavaScript.
+However, we agree that in some cases it is better to send only domain specific data over network (in JSON or Binary format) as you would do with Chaplin / CoffeScript and Meteor / JavaScript.
 However, Meteor is Node-based.
 And with “everything on the client” model it would not be possible to prototype services easily with your Erlang infrastructure.